JoelMichaelRutter/wax_crate_MS5/README.md

 As the title of the records needs to be unique, I've added some try/except logic within the view for adding records where a record of the same title already exists.
 This logic catches the database integrity error and redirects the admin back to the back office page with an error message.

-Provided that the form is all valid and there are no integrity/server errors, the admin will be directed to the all records page and a success message is displayed.
+Provided that the form is all valid and there are no integrity/server errors, the admin will be directed to the ‘all records’ page and a success message is displayed.

 2. **Add Genre Form** - I didn't have this in my user stories, it was just a little something extra that I threw in as it's useful.
 This is another model form but this time its rendered from the Genre model.
 Using this form allows admins to add genres to the store where they don’t already exist.
 So if the admin gets a record in stock that they want to add but the genre doesn't exist, they can quickly add it and provided the form is valid, they are redirected back to the back office screen with a success message where the genre will then be available in the genre dropdown of the record form.